Staon/otest2/README.md

 The variable _overload_ shows a possibility to overload a suite fixture in a test case.
 In the scope of the test case the overloaded variable is used.
 The suite variable keeps untouched and unchanged.

+The order of directives is mandtory.
+Firstly, the fixture variables must be declared including optional initialization.
+Then the _startUp_ event must be declared and then the _tearDown_ event must be declared.
+All previous steps are optional.
+At the end, the content of the test object (suite, case) is declared (nested test case or the simple test directive).